 As with any extreme diet change, there are many reasons for and against it.
 So we decided to do some research with nutritionists and doctors to find out how a meat-only diet specifically impacts the microbiome in the gut.

-With some people claiming that it would cause havoc with their gut health, I was always a little skeptical, as I actually had quite the opposite experience.
-Because anecdotal evidence and random online claims can't be taken as gospel, we tried to take a very methodical approach to it.
+With some people claiming that it would cause havoc with their gut health while on the carnivore diet, I was always a little skeptical, as I actually had quite the opposite experience.
+Because anecdotal evidence and random online claims can't be taken as gospel, we tried to take a very systematic approach to it.

 Anyway, let's dig into the research.